-Days are short in January, but this does not mean darkness sets in early in the Netherlands.
+Days are short in December and January, but this does not mean darkness sets in early in the Netherlands.
 On cloudy nights, light pollution turns the night sky of Delft a bright orange.
 Let’s start designing for darkness, Dr Taylor Stone proposes in his research.

 Nine values of darkness

 If you want to tackle the negative effects of lighting, Stone thought, why not focus on the positive effects of its opposite: darkness.
 By using his nine values (illustrated above), he aims to revalue what darkness is and can mean for us, for our health and for our environment.
 Sounds quite soothing, considering that the most easily accessible night sky is on Google rather than in our immediate surroundings.
 To make his philosophy more tangible, the doctor of darkness puts forward practical applications in which these values can be used.
 For example in a lighting plan for a recreation park at Delft.

 Source: TU Delta. author Nina van Wijk